 No Opinion

 Q7.
-In line with Question 6, what would you regard as a sufficient number of elements to be tested to fully demonstrate MIB interoperability?
-(Note that not all implementations would need to support optional objects, but all objects must be supported by at least one implementation.)
+What would you regard as a sufficient number of elements to be tested to fully demonstrate MIB interoperability?
+(All objects in all mandatory groups respond with at least all mandatory values.

-All objects in all mandatory groups are supported

-All objects in all mandatory groups respond with at least all mandatory values.

 All objects in the MIB are supported